SlimRunner/cs131-project-tester/README.md

 <!-- and so on -->
 ```

-There may only by one title.
-If you put two you will get an error.
+There may only by one title and it must be first.
+If you do not follow that you will get an error.

 Each individual unit test is formatted as follows:
 ````md